Cornwall Court fire

 The Cornwall Court Fire (嘉禾大廈五級火) was a building fire incident in Hong Kong.
-It began in a nightclub and karaoke bar on the morning of Sunday 10 August 2008, taking the lives of four people, including two firefighters, and injuring a further 55 people.
+It began in a nightclub and karaoke bar on the morning of 10 August 2008, killing four people, including two firefighters, and injuring a further 55 people.

 Incident

 The fire broke out at 09:20, in the nightclub on the mezzanine floor, and quickly engulfed the entire building, according to a preliminary investigation by firefighters.
 It was upgraded to a No. 4 alarm at 10:23 and a No. 5 at 12:16.
-More than 200 firefighters and 40 appliances from across Kowloon were dispatched to deal with the blaze.
+More than 200 firefighters and 40 apparatuses from across Kowloon were dispatched to deal with the blaze.

 Many trapped residents were rescued.
 Cornwall Court is a 15-storey building on Nathan Road in Mong Kok, built in 1962.
-Its lower floors are occupied by a nightclub and shops while the upper floors are residential.
+Its lower floors were occupied by a nightclub and shops while the upper floors were residential.
 The fire caused the complete closure of Nathan Road and the evacuation of residents from nearby buildings.